-While home cooks can deep fry in almost any heavy pot or pan as long as the sides are deep enough, you can be facing a lot of cleanup as well as figuring out how to discard the oil.
+While home cooks can deep fry in almost any heavy pot or pan as long as the sides are deep enough, you can be faced with a lot of cleanup, as well as the problem of figuring out how to discard the oil.

 7 Steps To Cleaning Your Deep Fryer

-Depending on your deep fryer model you may or may not have a drain spout or filtration system.
+Depending on your deep fryer model, you may or may not have a drain spout or filtration system.
 For the purposes of this article, we will assume you have a basic electric fryer with oil in it.

 - Ensure your deep fryer has cooled to room temperature before attempting to clean it or remove the oil.
 Note: Your oil might need to be warm if you’re planning on filtering and reusing it.